trailbaseio/trailbase/README.md

 We chose this license over more popular, similar copyleft licenses such as AGPLv3 due to its narrower definition of derivative work that only covers modifications to TrailBase itself.
-This is akin to "GPL + classpath exception" and allows the use of TrailBase as a framework without inflicting licensing requirements on original work layered on top.
+This is similar to GPL's classpath exception or LGPL's linkage exception allowing the use of TrailBase as a framework without inflicting licensing requirements on original work layered on top.
 That said, we ain't lawyers.
 The author of the license provides a more thorough [explanation](https://rosenlaw.com/OSL3.0-explained.htm).
 If you have any concerns or advice for us, please reach out.